maubuz/1B4-F21/wk2/operating_systems.md

 ## Exercises

-### Exercise 1: Compress, de-compress & upload

-1. In Lea, you will find a compressed file.
-Please complete the following activity:
+1. **In Lea, you will find a compressed file.
+Please complete the following activity:**

    1. Download the file: *Practice exercise - Compressing Files*

    2. Decompress it in a location of your choice

    3. Organize the files into folders:

       - Create a main folder named *Practice1*
       - Create a folder for each file type
         - Ex.: Images, Videos, Documents

    4. Create and save an Excel file (empty)

       - New -> Save As

    5. Compress the main folder *Practice 1*

-   6. Upload the compressed folder to Lea
+   6. Upload the compressed folder to Lea\

-### Exercise 2: Creating & moving folders

-2. Folder creation and Moving
+2. **Folder creation and Moving**

    * Create folder with name `folder1` on the desktop

    * Create folder with name `folder2` in documents

    * Create folder with name `folder3` in downloads

    * What is the location of `folder 1` from the root directory?

    * What is the location of `folder 2` from the root directory?

    * What is the location of `folder 3` from the root directory?

    * Move `folder 3` inside `folder 2`

    * Move `folder 2` inside `folder 1`

    * What is the location of `folder 1` from the root directory?

    * What is the location of `folder 2` from the root directory?

    * What is the location of `folder 3` from the root directory?

-### Exercise 3: System properties

-3. Check your system properties and write down the capacity of the processor and the capacity of the disk.
+3. **Check your system properties and write down the capacity of the processor and the capacity of the disk.**

-### Exercise 4: OneDrive

-4. In lea you will find a `lab-onedrive.pdf` file.
+4. **In lea you will find a `lab-onedrive.pdf` file.**

    1. Download the file.
    2. Complete all the steps.